What does a US government shutdown actually mean? – DW – 12/20/2024

 What does a US government shutdown actually mean?December 20, 2024

-President-elect Donald Trump is not yet in office, but he is already interfering in Congress and causing chaos right before the Christmas holiday.
-Earlier this week, he tried to pressure Republican lawmakers to support a federal spending bill he endorsed, which was rejected.
+President-elect Donald Trump is not yet in office, but he is already having an impact in Congress and causing chaos right before the Christmas holiday.
+Earlier this week, he put pressure on Republican lawmakers to support a federal spending bill he endorsed, which was rejected.

 Now US lawmakers have until Friday evening to come up with an alternative plan that will pass muster with both Republicans and Democrats.